orpheuslummis/defiyieldselect/README.md

 Run remotely with kubernetes: `./run-remote-k8s.sh`

-Define your prefered parameters of the app in `dfo/config.py`, or leave it at the defaults.
+Define your preferred parameters in `dfo/config.py`, or leave it at the defaults.
+For more details see the comments in the file.

 ## API